 Furthermore, major group companies maintain centralized departments or appoint an officer to manage anti–social element issues and make efforts to maintain effective frameworks, for example, by establishing a manual on how to manage such issues and conducting training sessions.
 If required for specific cases, we consult with third–party experts and authorities to handle the cases.

-Mizuho's Internal Reporting Systems
+Mizuho's Internal Reporting Systems (Compliance Hotline)